We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - getting enough sleep

 - eating a healthful diet

 DHEA is a steroid hormone that is also produced by the adrenal glands.
 Supplements are also available to purchase online.
 The Endocrine Society advise against routine supplementation with DHEA, however, as researchers have yet to prove that supplementation is safe and efficient in the long term.

 The side effects of DHEA supplementation can be similar to those of excess testosterone.

-Doctors and researchers still do not fully understand how low testosterone levels affect women or how best to treat the deficiency.
+Doctors and researchers still do not fully understand how low testosterone levels affect females or how best to treat the deficiency.

-Testosterone levels change as a person ages, and they may drop as a woman approaches menopause.
+Testosterone levels change as a person ages, and they may drop as a female approaches menopause.

-If a woman experiences symptoms of low testosterone, the results of a blood test can help a doctor to make a diagnosis.
+If a female experiences symptoms of low testosterone, the results of a blood test can help a doctor to make a diagnosis.

 Never take testosterone replacement therapy without a doctor’s recommendation.
 Supplements and replacement therapies may cause more unpleasant side effects than they relieve.